Linaro/website/_posts/previous/2014-06-04-optimizing-sqlite-database-android.md

 author: edmund.szeto
 category: blog
 date: 2014-06-04 14:35:37
-description:
-  Android supports SQLite, a lighter weight database management system that does not require a server backend.
+description: Android supports SQLite, a lighter weight database management system that does not require a server backend.
 SQLite is very useful for smaller collections of data, such as application settings, bookmarks in browsers, high scores in games,
 layout: post
 link: /blog/android-blog/optimizing-sqlite-database-android/
 slug: optimizing-sqlite-database-android
 tags:
 - Android
-  - android
+- Android
 - Linaro
 - Linux
-  - Linux on Arm
+- Linux On Arm
 - Open Source
-  - Opensource
-  - software
+- Software
-title: "Optimizing SQLite database in Android "
+title: 'Optimizing SQLite database in Android '
 wordpress_id: 5963
 ---